 A different rule for capital gains tax in Belgium applies if the investment is done in an investment fund: a 30% withholding tax will be due on the interest-bearing part of the capital gain if more than 10% of the assets in the fund are invested in interest bearing instruments.

 As part of a recent tax reform, a 0.15% tax on securities and trading accounts has been introduced as from 1 January 2018.

 The tax is due on securities accounts held by individuals that have a value in excess of €500,000 per account holder.
 However, not all financial instruments are targeted.
 The tax is also not due on savings accounts or term deposit account.

 The tax is also due on Belgian securities accounts held by non-residents.

 International exchange of tax information in the EU

-Starting 2016, a new directive from the European Union came into force to improve the automatic exchange of financial account information within the EU.
+In 2016, a new directive from the European Union came into force to improve the automatic exchange of financial account information within the EU.

 The provision of information between tax authorities and banks are more sophisticated and will include information such as: the identity of the account holder, their account numbers and balances, dividend income, income from certain investment insurance and sales proceeds from financial assets.

-The initial report has already been made in June 2017 with respect to income accrued in 2016.
 Taxpayers who fail to declare investment income received abroad will risk penalties, which vary from country to country.